TosbackCgusBridge-Bot/CGUs-versions/Usanetwork/Privacy Policy.md

             7. Oxygen MediaOxygen MediaOxygen Media is a multiplatform crime destination brand for women.Oxygen Media
             8. SYFYSYFYA leader in imagination-based entertainment, including year round original series, events, blockbuster movies, classic science fiction &. fantasy.SYFY
             9. The Olympic Channel: Home of Team USAThe Olympic Channel: Home of Team USAOlympic Channel: Home of Team USA is a partnership between the International Olympic Committee, the United States Olympic Committee, and NBCUniversal.
 The TV network offers fans year-round programming of Olympic Sports from around the world, highlighting their favorite American athletes and teams.The Olympic Channel: Home of Team USA
-            10. The Weather Channel CompanyThe Weather Channel CompanyProvides millions of people every day with the world's best weather forecasts, content and data.The Weather Channel Company
-            11. Universal KidsUniversal KidsAs a kid-focused ecosystem with great TV content at the center, Universal Kids is programmed for the 2-12 year old audience, with a fresh mix of animated content, unscripted entertainment, and proven international hits.
+            10. Universal KidsUniversal KidsAs a kid-focused ecosystem with great TV content at the center, Universal Kids is programmed for the 2-12 year old audience, with a fresh mix of animated content, unscripted entertainment, and proven international hits.
 Universal Kids
-            12. UNIVERSOUNIVERSOModern general entertainment for Latinos, bringing the world's top sports franchises and edgy, emotional programming to more than 40 million households.UNIVERSO
+            11. UNIVERSOUNIVERSOModern general entertainment for Latinos, bringing the world's top sports franchises and edgy, emotional programming to more than 40 million households.UNIVERSO
-            13. USA NetworkUSA NetworkA powerful portfolio of scripted and unscripted drama and comedy originals seen in more than 102 million U.S. homes.
+            12. USA NetworkUSA NetworkA powerful portfolio of scripted and unscripted drama and comedy originals seen in more than 102 million U.S. homes.
 USA Network
         3. Digital Businesses
             1. AwesomenessAwesomenessAwesomeness is a leading multi-platform media company defining the future of entertainment.Awesomeness
             2. CraftsyCraftsyCraftsy is the preeminent online destination for passionate makers to learn, create and share.Craftsy